coralogix/telemetry-shippers/metrics/prometheus-agent/README.md

 Follow the [private key docs](https://coralogix.com/docs/private-key/) tutorial to obtain your secret key tutorial to obtain your secret key.

-OpenTelemetry Agent require a `secret` called `coralogix-keys` with the relevant `private key` under a secret key called `PRIVATE_KEY`, inside the `same namespace` that the chart is installed in.
+Prometheus Agent require a `secret` called `coralogix-keys` with the relevant `private key` under a secret key called `PRIVATE_KEY`, inside the `same namespace` that the chart is installed in.

 ```bash